 The project DAPRECO is an FNR-CORE project carried out by four researchers at SnT: Gabriele Lenzini (PI), Andra Giurgiu (WP1 leader), Cesare Bartolini (WP2 leader), and myself (WP3 leader).
+Prof. Monica Palmirani, from the University of Bologna (CIRSFID) is an external collaborator of DAPRECO.
 The official website of DAPRECO may be found here.

 The recently approved General Data Protection Regulation (GDPR) is expected to have a significant impact on the European Digital Single Market because it changes how enterprises have to protect individual's personal data records.
 The GDPR, however, set certain requirements but do not establish means to achieve them.